Skip to main content

 Epidemiology looks to find the answers to what, who, where, when and why/how a disease or other health-related event is occurring.
 It involves surveillance, investigation and the design, conduct, analysis and interpretation of research studies.

-“Epidemiology is the study of diseases.
-Epidemiologists study trends, rates, predictors and risk factors for diseases and other health-related incidents in specific populations,” said Dr. Elisea Avalos-Reyes, epidemiologist and adjunct faculty at Southern New Hampshire University.
+Dr. Elisea Avalos-Reyes, an adjunct faculty at SNHU“Epidemiology is the study of diseases.
+Epidemiologists study trends, rates, predictors and risk factors for diseases and other health-related incidents in specific populations,” said Dr. Elisea Avalos-Reyes, an epidemiologist and adjunct faculty at Southern New Hampshire University (SNHU).
 “A well-designed research study should consist of a team of epidemiologists and biostatisticians to ensure the study is methodologically and statistically sound.”

-The CDC defines epidemiology as the study of the distribution and causes of diseases and other health events among populations.
+The Centers for Disease Control and Prevention (CDC) defines epidemiology as the study of the distribution and causes of diseases and other health events among populations.
 Epidemiologists use scientific and systematic data to look at the frequency and pattern of these events, as well as causes and risk factors.
 The populations they study can range from a neighborhood, school or city, to a state, country or the globe.

 These studies provide a basis for action plans in a specific community.
 The data from these studies must be stringently evaluated.
 Data analysis is a key component for epidemiologists – whether it’s data they have compiled themselves or turning their eye to the work of others in the field.